 Your message will define your campaign and ultimately determine whether or not you are successful.
-Ensure your message is straightforward and easy for voters to understand.
+Ensure your message is straightforward for voters to understand.

 Go door to door

-Door-to-door campaigning is still the most effective way to reach voters and get your message across.
+Door-to-door campaigning is still the most effective way to reach voters and communicate your message.
 There’s no better way to connect with potential voters than by meeting them in person and conversing about the issues that matter most to them.

 Make phone calls

 Another great way to reach voters is by making phone calls.
 This allows you to have a one-on-one conversation with people about your campaign and what you stand for.
-Just be sure not to come across as too pushy or salesy—voters will see right through that.
+Just be sure not to be too pushy or salesy—voters will see right through that.

-Holding events is a great way to bring people together and engage them in your campaign.
+Holding events is a great way to unite and engage people in your campaign.
 Make sure to promote your circumstances so that as many people can attend.
 And don’t forget to provide refreshments!
 People love free food and drink.